 The stretch of golf from approaching the 14th green to holing out on the 17th is heavenly and a pure delight.
 If ‘players’ like Harlech for its imperious test then ‘golfers’ will simply love this loop of holes.

 The tee-shot on the 221-yard 14th is admittedly awkward with just the top of a flag visible as you fire through an unnatural cut in the dunes; a shorter hole from the top of the dunes to the right would be a far better hole but alas that would mean less yardage on the card and this is something that simply cannot be considered in the modern golfing world that we inhabit where the quest for length is everything.
 The green and its surrounds are exceptional though and it’s a real shame we can’t see this from the tee.

-The next is the shining light of Royal St David’s.
+The next, the 15th, is the shining light of Royal St David’s.
 A truly great hole with an angled drive to a fairway that is actually wider than it appears from the tee although the narrow sliver of fairway that leads us to the green is absolutely as tight as it looks, if not more so.
 This is proper links golf country and the semi-blind approach, over rumpled ground, is what we have waited 14 holes for.

 When we reach the high tee at the 16th the sea can be heard and smelt but just not quite seen.
 The hole itself is fantastic – a perfect foil for the tough 15th - and gives the golfer the choice from the tee as to how aggressive he wishes to be on this tempting 352-yard two-shotter that plays over a hollow to a rising fairway.